-Below are the top picks for the best binoculars for bird watching by price range based on:
+Below are the top picks for the best binoculars for bird watching in 2017 by price range based on:

 We have summarized the best birding binoculars into price categories: Economy, Mid, Top-Affordable and Best of the Best.
 If you can afford a little extra, the mid-price range bird watching binoculars - the Nikon Monarch's - are your best bet considering performance, quality and price.